-Azure is “my” cloud with a lot of platform services allowing user, programmers and DevOps building powerful and scalable solutions.
+Azure is “my” cloud with a lot of platform services allowing users, programmers, and DevOps building powerful and scalable solutions.
 One of my favorite ones is Azure OMS Log Analytics – a big data platform with a great query language and professional dashboards.

 To make it easier to deploy an OMS Log Analytics workspace including my tiles and views I decided to offer a “Deploy to Azure” solution via GitHub.
 Finally, an ARM template for an Azure deployment.